 You may have withdrawal symptoms if you stop using Pamelor suddenly.
 Ask your doctor before stopping the medicine.

 Your symptoms may not improve for a few weeks.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 What happens if I overdose?

-Avoid exposure to sunlight or tanning beds.
-Nortriptyline can make you sunburn more easily.
+Pamelor could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.